-The Savage 220 is one of the most unique types of firearms on the market, offering an interesting mix of slug shooting and rifle design.
+The Savage 220 is one of the most unique types of firearms on the market, offering an interesting mix of good ol’ rifled shotgun slug shooting and the tried and true action of a bolt rifle design.
 Like most weapons for firing at longer ranges, it needs a scope if you want to maximize its heavy bullets’ performance.

 Scopes for a Savage 220 have several uses for hunters.
 Here are two of the top benefits.